 Start small and let them find the right population.

 Fish are excellent for mosquito control i like native fish (to Australia) like rainbows and pygmy perch.

 Small fish like white clouds will tolerate poor water conditions and are very common in the aquarium trade.

 If using a non-native fish like white clouds ensure that there is no possibility of escape into local waterways.

 So it is possible to have a pond without a pump.
 There is less room for error though.
 You really need to create the perfect balance for it to work well.
-I would always recommend having a pump.

-Quite often people avoid adding a pump due to the cost of getting electricity to the area where the pond is.
+Some people avoid adding a pump due to the cost of getting electricity to the area where the pond is.